-Before we start, there is one common theme that I like to impress upon folks who choose mouse poison over the use of a trap.
+Before we start, there is one common theme that I like to impress upon folks who choose mouse poison over a trap.
 That is to use a trap too.
-I prefer to use a humane mouse trap to keep the mouse contained after the poison has been ingested.
+I prefer a humane mouse trap to keep the mouse contained after ingesting poison.

-Mouse poison can be dangerous to other animals, humans, and the local environment.
+Mouse poison can harm other animals, humans, and the local environment.
 It is up to you to be responsible.

 How To Use Mouse Poison And Remain Responsible

 If you want to know how to use mouse poison, you should learn how to use it responsibly!
 Use the guide below.

 Mouse poison has many different active ingredients that work to kill mice.
 Not all of them are humane and good for the local environment and other living things.

 I urge you to be as humane as possible when picking the mouse poison you will use.
 Mice may not be your favorite animal, but you are responsible for removing that without too much suffering.

 Place the mouse poison down as close to the nest as possible to ensure it is as successful as possible.

 The mice will frequently move around their nest area, reducing the chances of the poison being missed.

 The closer the poison is to the next, the more mice will venture out and take it.
 If you follow the instructions on this page, they will not return to the nest.